Puchaczov/Musoq/README.md

 Musoq supports a rich set of SQL-like features:

+- Parameterizable sources
 - Optional query reordering (FROM ...
 WHERE ...
 GROUP BY ...
 HAVING ...
 SELECT ...
 SKIP N TAKE N2)
 - Use of `*` to select all columns
 - GROUP BY and HAVING operators
 - SKIP & TAKE operators
-- Complex object accessing (`column.Name`)
-- User-defined functions and aggregation functions
 - Set operators (UNION, UNION ALL, EXCEPT, INTERSECT)
-- Parameterizable sources
 - LIKE / NOT LIKE operator
 - RLIKE / NOT RLIKE operator (regex)
 - CONTAINS operator
 - CTE expressions
-- DESC for schema, schema table constructors and tables
-- IN syntax
+- IN operator
-- INNER, LEFT OUTER, RIGHT OUTER join syntax
+- INNER, LEFT OUTER, RIGHT OUTER JOIN operator
-- ORDER BY clause
+- ORDER BY operator
+- CROSS / OUTER APPLY operator

 ## 🏗 Architecture